 In addition there are two sets of high frequency words which are taught in KS1.
 By the beginning of Year 3 all children should be able to spell the words on these lists.

-These words can be viewed using the links below.
+These words can be viewed by clicking on the images to the left.
 We hope this will give you a clear understanding of what we expect in terms of progress and achievement in spelling through KS2.

 - Pupils will enjoy writing across a range of genres.